NBC fires Trump, drops pageants over candidate's insults to Mexicans

 "They're bringing drugs, they're bringing crime, they're rapists, and some I assume are good people," he said in opening his campaign at Trump Tower on Manhattan's Fifth Avenue.

-Public outrage and pressure followed, then the decisions by Univision and NBC.
-Trump needs to find another partner to help fund and broadcast the shows or he must pick up all the costs himself and find another media company to broadcast them.
+Public outrage and pressure followed, then the decisions by Univision and NBC, giving Trump a business headache.
+Trump needs to find another partner to help fund and broadcast the shows or he must pick up all the costs himself and find another media company willing to broadcast them.

 The last season of Celebrity Apprentice averaged about 7.6 million viewers, according to Nielsen, which measures viewership.